-A room with 8 foot ceilings can feel a little claustrophobic.
-These easy ways to make a low ceiling look higher will show you how to get rid of that closed in feeling without spending a lot of money.
+A room with 7-foot or 8-foot ceilings can feel a little claustrophobic.
+But with these low ceiling design tricks, they don’t have to.
+Learn how to make ceilings look higher and get rid of that closed in feeling without spending a lot of money.

 I have to admit that in some of the rooms in my current house, low ceilings are not that much of an issue (for the first time in my life!)

-I have cathedral ceilings in the living room, master bedroom and guest bedroom…one of the reasons that I bought this house.
+I have a vaulted ceiling in the living room, master bedroom and guest bedroom.
+It’s one of the reasons I bought this house.

 A Note About Pinning